Booking Experts data layer overview

 • content_typeproduct

-Search events: set Meta search_string from the BEX/GA4 search_term value (from search or view_search_results).
+Search events:set Meta search_string from the BEX/GA4 search_term value from search.

 Event deduplication (Pixel + CAPI)